-The vast majority of women who have undergone elective breast surgery – breast enlargement, breast lift and breast reduction – have been very highly satisfied with the results and would definitely make the same decision again.
+The vast majority of women who have undergone elective breast surgery – breast augmentation, breast lift and breast reduction – have been very highly satisfied with the results and would definitely make the same decision again.
 They share with us not just the obvious effects on appearance and markedly improved comfort with breast reduction but also the positive emotional and mental impacts.
 It is no wonder that breast augmentation usually ranks as the number one plastic surgery procedure selected by women or that the only regret that women have after having undergone a breast reduction is that “knowing what I know now, I should have done this years ago!”

 As with any surgical procedure, there are many factors that can impact the outcome – both short and long term.
 These can be physician, patient, device and time related.
 Inferiorly performed surgery or using flawed aesthetic considerations will lead to substandard results and an unhappy patient.
 Patient related factors include unmet expectations and misconceptions, genetics, non-compliance, health-related concerns and injury.
 Breast implants, particularly silicone ones, are durable devices and can potentially last a long time but not necessarily forever.
 With the passage of time are changes which usually are not for the better: stretching and thinning of the skin, significant weight gain (or rarely loss) with alteration of body proportions, implant rupture or deflation, and evolution of our tastes and goals.

 Some of the most common motivations for seeking breast revision surgery (secondary breast surgery) are:

 - Size of the Breasts